yashchellani/P2P-Book-Exchange/README.md

 ## Solution Approach and Design

-Given that the 3 key pillars of the are:
+The 3 key pillars of the solution are:
 - Easy Searching of Books
 - Easy Listing of Books
 - Easy Exchanging of Books